yingjieyao/cocotask/README.md

 # cocotask
-### A framework to help creating multiple Rabbitmq consumers based on Pika
+### Build task queue on either RabbitMQ or Kafka!
+Simple!
+Easy! and FAST!!!!

 **Why creating this framework?**
+* No need to worry about using Rabbitmq or Kafka.
+Just pick one and go!
+It's simply a few lines of config changes in future if you want to switch to another
+* Hide all details for connecting/subscribing/publishing/etc. on either Kafka or Rabbitmq.
+You can just use the same API for both!
 * Minimize the efforts for team members to handcraft the code for exchange/queue handling
 * Most usage for Rabbitmq is simple pub/sub on different exchanges/queues (in my case)
 * Team members should focus on how to handle messages
-* There lacks good mananger tool/lib to handle creating multiple rabbitmq consumers (although it's simple)
+* There lacks good mananger tool/lib to handle creating multiple consumers (although it's simple)
 * Celery is actually the best one if it supports windows, unfortunately it's not.
 So we have to use pure rabbitmq and develop our own tool (somewhat similar to Celery)
 <hr>